 Charles eventually left the UKKW partly due to political problems and also because he wanted to improve and expand his kumite.
 He joined Ticky Donovan’s Ishinryu association, training at the association’s Dagenham club.
 In 1978 he entered the Quest for Champions tournament held in the UK.
 He made history by becoming the first person to win two different titles in the same evening.
 He won both the Open and Heavyweight titles.

 1983 saw Charles become one of the major faces for the Sport of Karate.
-He appeared on the BBC sport program, Superstars, representing Karate against sports men from disciplines such as athletics, rugby, skiing and swimming.
-He gave a good account of himself, finishing third behind pole vaulter Brain Hooper and rugby league star, Des Drummond.
+He appeared on the BBC sports program, Superstars, representing Karate against sportsmen from disciplines such as athletics, rugby, skiing and swimming.
+He gave a good account of himself, finishing third behind pole vaulter Brian Hooper and rugby league star, Des Drummond.

 Charles retired from competition in 1990.
 He is the winner of 11 world medals (including 7 golds), 13 European medals and 3 European club titles.
-His major honors include:
+His major honours include:

 - World Championships, Individual Kumite (+80-kg) – 1st Place(1986)